Horace Grant Net Worth 2024

 Fact Sheet

-• Horace Grant's real name is Horace Junior Grant
+• Wondering what Horace Grant's full name is?
+Horace Grant's full name is Horace Junior Grant

 • Horace Grant works as a(n) Professional Basketball Player (Retired)

-• Horace Grant is currently Married (Andrea Grant)
+• Horace Grant's relationship status is Married (Andrea Grant)

-• Where did Horace Grant go to school?
-Horace Grant is a graduate of Clemson University
+• Which college/university did Horace Grant go to?
+Horace Grant went to Clemson University

-• Horace Grant childrens names are Gianna, Naomi, Maia, Eva, Elijah
+• Horace Grant's kids are Gianna, Naomi, Maia, Eva, Elijah

 FAQ